robert/robert.github.com/_posts/2020-02-18-dont-let-magic-enhancer-for-youtube-slurp-up-your-browsing-history.md

 tags: [Online Tracking]
 og_image: https://robertheaton.com/images/magic-cover.png
 ---
 [Magic Enhancer for YouTube][magic-enhancer] is a handy Chrome Extension that improves the user interface of YouTube by hiding all the distracting bits.
-Used by over 350,000 people, it was drawn to my attention by [a tipoff][tipoffs] from one of my readers, who noticed that if you click the wrong buttons while installing it then it also tracks the full URL of every website that you visit.
+Used by almost 350,000 people, it was drawn to my attention by [a tipoff][tipoffs] from one of my readers, who noticed that if you click the wrong buttons while installing it then it also tracks the full URL of every website that you visit.

 <p style="text-align: center">
 <img src="/images/magic-cover.png" />